AscendingCreations/acforums/README.md

 3. `pip install -r requirements.txt`
 If you're on Python 3.6 or less skip step 4.
 4. `pip install -U https://github.com/celery/celery/archive/master.zip`
-5. `python3 acforum setup`
+5. `python3 acforum setup` This will Setup the Database and default groups.
-If you do not want to seed user data skip step 6.
+6. `python3 acforum setup_mass` If you do not want to seed user data skip step 6.
-6. `python3 acforum setup_mass`
-This will run a local Copy of the forums.
+7. `python3 acforum run`  This will run a local Copy of the forums.
-7. `python3 acforum run`
 Go into the forums via : http://127.0.0.1:5000 and register an account then copy and past the activation URL From the command line into the browser to Activate your first account.
 Login with the first account to make sure it is activated then go into the command and press